JiayingFang/jiayingfang.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Master Student at Stanford University.
+My research interest lies in the intersection of Robotics, Computer Vision and Haptic Sensing.

 I have worked on robot learning at the Interactive Perception and Robot Learning Lab and surgical robotics at Collaborative Haptics and Robotics in Medicine Lab at Stanford.
 In summer 2024, I joined Intuitive Surgical working on Human-Robot Interaction as a Machine Learning Intern.

-I finished my BEng degree in Electronic and Information Engineering at HK PolyU.
-My research interest lies in the intersection of Robotics, Computer Vision and Haptic Sensing.
+Prior to my Masters study at Stanford, I finished my BEng degree in Electronic and Information Engineering with the highest award at HK PolyU.